trungvose/angular-spotify/README.md

 [netlify]: http://netlify.com/
 [ngneat]: https://github.com/ngneat

 I experimented with the ngrx/component store for `AuthStore` and `UIStore`.
-It might not be a best practice and I will refactor it very soon.
+It might not be a best practice, and I will refactor it very soon.
 Just FYI 🤣

 ## High-level design